mdsreq-fga-unb/2024.2-T01-Pontual/docs/base/references.md

 [Kissflow] Team Kissflow (2024).
 What is Rapid Application Development (RAD)?
 An Ultimate Guide for 2024.
 Link: <https://kissflow.com/application-development/rad/rapid-application-development/> Acesso: 22 de novembro de 2024.

+[Johanna] Johanna Rothman (2022).
+How and When to Use Timeboxes, Iterations, and Sprints to be Most Effective.
+Link: <https://www.jrothman.com/mpd/2022/04/how-and-when-to-use-timeboxes-iterations-and-sprints-to-be-most-effective/> Acesso: 16 de janeiro de 2025.

 ---

 ## Histórico de Versão